 ABSTRACT

-Semi-arid landscapes, particularly in conflict-affected regions such as northeastern Nigeria are exceptionally vulnerable to both climatic variability and anthropogenic disturbance, making the monitoring of vegetation dynamics crucial for ecological resilience and sustainable resource management.
-This study intends to the integrate fuzzy logic with geospatial techniques to assess the vegetation dynamics in Ngala Local Government Area, from 2009-2024 and temporal intervals of five year were analyzed to capture spatiotemporal variations.
+Semi-arid landscapes, particularly in conflict-affected regions such as northeastern Nigeria, are exceptionally vulnerable to both climatic variability and anthropogenic disturbance, making the monitoring of vegetation dynamics crucial for ecological resilience and sustainable resource management.
+This study intends to integrate fuzzy logic with geospatial techniques to assess the vegetation dynamics in Ngala Local Government Area, from 2009-2024 and temporal intervals of five years were analyzed to capture spatiotemporal variations.
 Datasets from the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS) were processed in Google Earth Engine to analyze the nexus between vegetation dynamics and climatic parameters.
 The map visualization and layout were subsequently carried out in ArcGIS 10.8.
 Fuzzy Vegetation Risk Index (FVRI) and regression analysis were utilized to examine the vegetation vulnerability and ecological responses.
-Results of the study shown that rainfall increased from 527.07mm in 2009 to 692.85mm in 2019, before declining to 523.18mm in 2024, while LST decreased from 38.57°C to 35.27°C during the same period.
+Results of the study showed that rainfall increased from 527.07mm in 2009 to 692.85mm in 2019, before declining to 523.18mm in 2024, while LST decreased from 38.57°C to 35.27°C during the same period.
 Furthermore, NDVI yielded a similar trend, peaking at 0.351 in 2019 after declining to 0.324 in 2024.
 Regression results revealed a weak positive correlation between NDVI and rainfall (R²=0.254) and a strong negative correlation with LST (R²=0.696).
-FVRI analysis further revealed three vegetation phases, stability in 2009-2014 (82.8%), substantial improvement (99%) in 2014-2019 and a reversal toward 90% degradation during 2019-2024.
-This study ascertained that vegetation in semiarid environment is susceptible to climate fluctuations and human activities which highlighting the need for intervention to strengthen ecological resilience to support SDG 13 (Climate Action).
+FVRI analysis further revealed three vegetation phases: stability in 2009-2014 (82.8%), substantial improvement (99%) in 2014-2019 and a reversal toward 90% degradation during 2019-2024.
+This study ascertained that vegetation in semiarid environments is susceptible to climate fluctuations and human activities which highlighting the need for intervention to strengthen ecological resilience to support SDG 13 (Climate Action) and (SDG 15) Life on Land..

 Keywords: Google Earth Engine, Fuzzy logic, NDVI, Semi-arid environment, Vegetation dynamics,